 - Keep Both Devices Up-to-date: On Mac, Go to the Apple Logo > System Settings > General > Software Update.
 On Apple Watch, Go Watch app on your paired iPhone > My Watch Tab > General > Software Update > Download and Install.

 On Apple Watch: Settings > General > Passcode > Create a New passcode

 On Mac: Apple Logo on Mac > System Preferences > users & Group > Select your Profile name > Change password.

-- Above guide is the primary process for all Mac’s owner who wants disable/ Turn on auto-unlock Mac using own apple watch, remotely.
+- The above guide is the primary process for all Mac owner who wants to disable/ Turn on the auto-unlock Mac using their apple watch remotely.

-More useful tips like it always appreciate you, share it with us in the comment box.
+More valuable tips like it always appreciate you, share it with us in the comment box.